RepairPluginDocs

 GTM IntegrationTurns the Google Tag Manager event sending on or offoff.
 When on, RepairPlugin sends structured events at each step of the booking form.
 When off, no events are sentNothing visible.
 The events are sent in the background and picked up by your tracking tools.

 GTM IDYour Google Tag Manager container ID (format: GTM-XXXXXX)empty.
-Only needed when GTM Script Already Loaded is off.
+Only shown when GTM Script Already Loaded is off.
 RepairPlugin uses this to load the Google Tag Manager script on pages where the booking form is activeNothing visible.
 This enables your Google Tag Manager tags to work on the booking page.

 Frequently asked questions